dream-num/univer.ai/packages/community/src/pages/workspace/_blog.md

   <p>Data is vital for AI applications.
 We strongly believe in the power of converting user behavior into data for AI training, which can lead to revolution breakthrough in the office domain.</p>
 </div>

-We created **Uniscript**.
+This is why we created **Uniscript**.
 By integrating it with the command system, we’ve taken steps from learning user behaviors to applying them in everyday scenarios.
-Univer’s **AI-powered Uniscript** opens new horizons for workflow automation.
-From generating tailored report templates to integrating specific data sources, **Uniscript** transforms tedious, repetitive tasks into automated processes.
+Univer’s **AI-powered** Uniscript opens new horizons for workflow automation.
+From generating tailored report templates to integrating specific data sources, Uniscript transforms tedious, repetitive tasks into automated processes.

 <video
   src="https://docs-assets-us-west.oss-us-west-1.aliyuncs.com/univer.ai/workspace/uniscript.mp4"